MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 ### Install Docker <!--2-->

-Download docker.exe from `https://aka.ms/tp4/docker` and copy it to the `windows\system32` folder of the Nano Server Container host.
+Download docker.exe from `https://aka.ms/tp4/docker` and copy it to the `windows\system32` folder of the Nano Server container host.

 Create a directory named `c:\programdata\docker`.
 In this directory, create a file named `runDockerDaemon.cmd`.